This page last revised on September 16, 2019

-This present LSC apparently seems to rightly take that foundational requirement very seriously.
-So seriously in-fact that it has actually opened the door for individuals to sue judges that might knowingly not act appropriately to the issue of having less than true and complete court records, if that can be adequately proven by the claimant.
+This present LSC apparently seems to rightly take the position that underlying requirement very seriously.
+So seriously in-fact that it has actually opened the door for individuals to sue judges that might knowingly not act appropriately toward the issue of providing less than a true and complete court record, if that can be adequately proven by the claimant.

-This present LSC can now legitimately claim to be more credible and acting more in accordance with the State Constitution by this latest decision.
+This present LSC can now at least "claim" to be trying to be more credible and acting more in accordance with the State Constitution by this latest decision.
 Previously, to the detriment of the author of this website, the court through its various judges in District Courts and Courts of Appeal and even to the justices of the LSC (during the relevant time periods stated), rendered judgments that did not simularly require true and complete court records.

 1. What laws have changed since 2003 that bear upon this different standard of producing and maintaining true and complete court records?

 2. Why did the 2003 (and later) court(s) not have the same need of (and therefore move to) produce true and complete court records (in at least the author's litigations), just as the court now deems is lawfully required as of June 26, 2019 in that litigation?

 3. Prior to June 26, 2019, how many other litigations (and in which litigations [civil and criminal]) did the court use the lower standard for providing true and complete court records?

 In the author's litigations, the author has never denied paying for a true and complete court record.
 Since 2001, it has always been the author's position that the court's obligation to deliver a true and complete court record is greater than is the appellant's obligation to pay for a incorrect court record that is not true and complete.